selbstlernen-app/selbstlernen-app/README.md

 - drift for database management.
 - riverpod for state management.
 - freezed for code generation of models.
-- async & rxdart for stream management.
+- async, rxdart & collection for stream management.
 - intl for language formatting.
 - fl_chart for charts.
 - mocktail for writing tests.
+- very_good_analysis for linting.
+- permission_handler for permission handling.

 💄 UI Packages

 - flutter_heatmap_calendar for visualizing learning intensity.
-- smooth_page_indicator for animation.
 - flutter_slidable for slidable tiles.